jayyovs/master/sql_style_guide.md

 where plan = 'Premium'
 ```

-When there are multiple conditions, indent each one an additional level beyond the WHERE clause.
-Use 'where 1 = 1' to make testing conditions easier.
-Place logical operators (e.g., AND, OR) at the beginning of each condition.
+When there are multiple conditions, indent each one an additional level beyond the `where` clause.
+Use `where 1 = 1` to make testing conditions easier.
+Place logical operators (e.g., `and`, `or`) at the beginning of each condition.

 ```sql
 select *